shitcoin-detective/airdrop/readme.md

 Also, if your wallet was compromised, securing it is described in one of these videos: https://www.youtube.com/playlist?list=PL6fWZ_fzME9NuLVOg80JYbBzKQntCejAx

 You must secure your wallet before you start using it again.
 Or create a new wallet.
+Note: ? inserted in token names so they don't show as clickable links.

 | Symbol        | Name          | Address                            | Video |Website       |